KumarDhananjaya/ML-Assignments-Stanford/README.md

 # Machine-Learning-STANFORD-UNIVERSITY
-Here are all the Programming Tasks
+Here are all the Programming Assignments